zhopan77/MarketBigPictureWatch/README.md

 This Julia script (MarketBigPictureWatch_run.jl) downloads key economic and market data from Fred, Yahoo, and Quandl.

-Plots are generated using these data and PyPlot to show big pictures to show how things are going, particularly in the US.
+Plots are generated using these data and PyPlot to show big pictures of how things are going economically, particularly in the US.

 Requires Julia 1.x.